-- because income and other taxes are expenses, it is logical to deal also with government grants, which are an extension of fiscal policies, in profit or loss. - It is fundamental to the income approach that government grants should be recognised in profit or loss on a systematic basis over the periods in which the entity recognises as expenses the related costs for which the grant is intended to compensate.
-Recognition of government grants in profit or loss on a receipts basis is not in accordance with the accrual accounting assumption (see Ind AS 1 Presentation of Financial Statements) and would be acceptable only if no basis existed for allocating a grant to periods other than the one in which it was received. - In most cases the periods over which an entity recognises the costs or expenses related to a government grant are readily ascertainable.
+- 17 In most cases the periods over which an entity recognises the costs or expenses related to a government grant are readily ascertainable.
 Thus grants in recognition of specific expenses are recognised in profit or loss in the same period as the relevant expenses.
-Similarly, grants related to depreciable assets are usually recognised in profit or loss over the periods and in the proportions in which depreciation expense on those assets is recognised. - Grants related to non-depreciable assets may also require the fulfilment of certain obligations and would then be recognised in profit or loss over the periods that bear the cost of meeting the obligations.
-As an example, a grant of land may be conditional upon the erection of a building on the site and it may be appropriate to recognise the grant in profit or loss over the life of the building. - Grants are sometimes received as part of a package of financial or fiscal aids to which a number of conditions are attached.
+Similarly, grants related to depreciable assets are usually recognised in profit or loss over the periods and in the proportions in which depreciation expense on those assets is recognised. - 18 Grants related to non-depreciable assets may also require the fulfilment of certain obligations and would then be recognised in profit or loss over the periods that bear the cost of meeting the obligations.
+As an example, a grant of land may be conditional upon the erection of a building on the site and it may be appropriate to recognise the grant in profit or loss over the life of the building. - 19 Grants are sometimes received as part of a package of financial or fiscal aids to which a number of conditions are attached.
 In such cases, care is needed in identifying the conditions giving rise to costs and expenses which determine the periods over which the grant will be earned.
-It may be appropriate to allocate part of a grant on one basis and part on another. - A government grant that becomes receivable as compensation for expenses or losses already incurred or for the purpose of giving immediate financial support to the entity with no future related costs shall be recognised in profit or loss of the period in which it becomes receivable. - In some circumstances, a government grant may be awarded for the purpose of giving immediate financial support to an entity rather than as an incentive to undertake specific expenditures.
+It may be appropriate to allocate part of a grant on one basis and part on another. - 20 A government grant that becomes receivable as compensation for expenses or losses already incurred or for the purpose of giving immediate financial support to the entity with no future related costs shall be recognised in profit or loss of the period in which it becomes receivable. - 21 In some circumstances, a government grant may be awarded for the purpose of giving immediate financial support to an entity rather than as an incentive to undertake specific expenditures.
 Such grants may be confined to a particular entity and may not be available to a whole class of beneficiaries.
-These circumstances may warrant recognising a grant in profit or loss of the period in which the entity qualifies to receive it, with disclosure to ensure that its effect is clearly understood. - A government grant may become receivable by an entity as compensation for expenses or losses incurred in a previous period.
+These circumstances may warrant recognising a grant in profit or loss of the period in which the entity qualifies to receive it, with disclosure to ensure that its effect is clearly understood.

+22 A government grant may become receivable by an entity as compensation for expenses or losses incurred in a previous period.
 Such a grant is recognised in profit or loss of the period in which it becomes receivable, with disclosure to ensure that its effect is clearly understood.